 About Our Founding Dogs

 Here are the dogs who led us to start Suruluna.
 On the left is Luna (in the red collar), our wonderful First Lady.
 She has such a sweet and steady disposition that she gives all the other dogs a sense of calm.
 She is our main ambassador to let all new dogs know they are in a safe place!
 She is here with two of our first rescues, Susie (sitting) and Betty (lying down).
 Suruluna was named for Susie and Luna as well as our cat, Rumi, who were the first three animals we rescued.

 Betty joined us soon after.
-Her story was almost a sad one… she was in a shelter for two years, and damaged her rear legs from jumping on the concrete floor all day.
+She was in a shelter for two years, and damaged her rear legs from jumping on the concrete floor all day.
 She was on intense pain medication that was destroying her liver, and she needed knee surgery, but it couldn’t be done unless she had a home to go to, because at the shelter she would not be able to rest and recover.
-The challenge of course was that this would have to be a foster family that would dedicated the time and care to rehabilitate a dog that couldn’t walk for months after surgery, and no such family turned up.
-We took her, and nursed her through the months of recovery, and pretty soon Betty became a happy, playful girl who loved to go for walks in the woods and play in the yard with her foster sisters, and whose favorite place was always within two feet of whoever was around.
+The challenge of course was that this would have to be a foster family that would dedicate the time and care to rehabilitate a dog that couldn’t walk for months after surgery, and no such family turned up.
+We took her, and nursed her through the months of recovery, and pretty soon Betty became a happy, playful girl who loved to go for walks in the woods and play in the yard with her foster sisters.
+Her favorite place was always within two feet of whoever was around.